NET-Training-7/.NET-Training-7-Samuel/README.md

     5.1.
 List all country names.
     5.2.
 List all countries in ascending order of their population

 ## Wev Development Assignments

-    1. Create a html page to display data for at least 5 countries in a table.
+    1.Create a html page to display data for at least 5 countries in a table.
 Apply bootstrap designs to that table.